Onions and tears – are they linked? Let’s explore this age-old culinary mystery and debunk the myths about onions and eye damage.

 When you cut onions, they release a gas called syn-propanethial-S-oxide, which irritates the eyes and triggers tear production as a protective mechanism.

-3. Does refrigerating onions prevent eye irritation?
+3. Does refrigerating onions prevent eye irritation or tear stimulus induction?

 No, refrigerating onions does not prevent eye irritation.
 The gas released by onions cannot be contained or neutralized by chilling them.